amarder/stata-tutorial/tutorial.md

     .     isid make

 When `isid` says nothing the variable list does uniquely identify each row.
-Are cars uniquely idenitified by their weight and length?
+Are cars uniquely identified by their weight and length?

     .     duplicates report make